Table of Contents

 - One of the Earliest Civilizations: The Harappan Civilization was one of the four earliest civilizations of the world, along with the civilization of Mesopotamian Civilization between the Tigris and Euphrates rivers, the Shang Civilization on the River Hwang Ho, and the Egyptian Civilization on the River Nile.

-- Number of Settlements: Till now almost 1500 settlements have been discovered.
+- Number of Settlements: Till now over 1500 settlements of the Harappan Civilization have been discovered.

 - Geographical Spread:

-- The North-South spread of this civilization was 1400 km and the East-West spread was 1600 km.
+- The Harappan Civilization had a North-South spread of 1400 km and an East-West spread of 1600 km

 - Around 80% of settlements are located on the bank of the river Saraswati which is extinct today.

-- Archaeological Division: The Indus Valley Civilization was divided into Early, Mature, and Late Harappan by archaeologists like Mortimer Wheeler.
+- Archaeological Division: Archaeologists like Mortimer Wheeler divided the Indus Valley Civilization into Early, Mature, and Late Harappan.

 Geographical Extent